mohan-chinnappan-n/dotnet-chrome-launch/README.md

 ```

+## How to create this appe

 ```
-$ dotnet new conole -o hwapp
+$ dotnet new console -o hwapp

 ```